botpress/bp-report/README.md

 # Botpress Issue Reporter

-This is a custom module that allows you to quickly and easily share issues with your conversations in botpress with your team or the botpress team.
+This is a custom module that allows you to quickly and easily share issues with your conversations in botpress with your team or with the botpress team.

+## Example
 ![Botpress Custom Module Template](readme-banner.png)

+You can report anything, bugs or incorrect wordings.

 ## Getting started
 1. Download [bp-report.tgz](./bp-report.tgz)